6zHAOyi/6zHAOyi.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Student Intern in Trustwothy ML
+    - course: Visiting Student in Trustwothy ML
       institution: University of Illinois Urbana-Champaign
       year: Present
     - course: BSc in software engineering